m4wh6k/ansible-tailscale-inventory/CONTRIBUTING.md

 inputs and outputs are defined in `tests/mock_data.py`.
 For most changes it should be adequate to simply update the input and output data structures.

 A GitHub Actions workflow will test changes on Pull Request.
-It can only be run on-demand against branches.
+It can also be run on-demand against branches.
 The GH Actions workflow will run tests using multiple versions of python to ensure the script remains compatible.